 |Distance||154 miles (249 km)|

-Amtrak is the main train company that operates trains from Providence to New York.
-Amtrak is America's national rail operator that links America in greener, healthier and safer ways.
-Amtrak has 21,000 miles (33,796 kilometers) of routes across 46 states, the District of Columbia as well as three Canadian provinces and runs over 300 trains on a daily basis at an average speed of up to 150 mph to over 500 destinations.
-The Amtrak Northeast Regional train provides several daily departures up and down the Northeast corridor including travelers on the Providence to New York City route.
-The trains follow the Connecticut coast offering travelers picturesque vistas of ships, bridges and harbors from their comfortable reclining seats.
-Amtrak Acela has the most train connections between Providence and New York as well as being the fastest.
+Amtrak is the main train company that operates trains from New York to Providence.
+Amtrak is America's national rail operator that has been connecting America in healthier, safer and greener ways.
+Amtrak prides itself on having over 21,000 miles of routes in 46 states, the District of Columbia as well as three Canadian provinces.
+Almost 87,000 passengers take one of their 300 trains available on a daily basis.
+Their trains have high-speeds of up to 150mph *259 kph) to complete medium- and long-distance journeys quickly and efficiently.
+The Amtrak Northeast Regional train provides several daily departures up and down the Northeast corridor following the Connecticut coast offering travelers picturesque vistas of, bridges, harbors and ships from the comfortable reclining seats.
+Amtrak Acela has the most train connections between New York and Providence.

-A train from Providence to New York will typically take 3 hours and four minutes to cover the 155 mile (250 kilometer) long journey from Providence Amtrak Station to New York Penn Station.
-For business travelers or those short of time and seeing to arrive in New York faster, the quickest available duration is provided by Amtrak Acela, with the fastest train trip from Providence to New York covering the distance in just 2 hours and 52 minutes.
+A train from New York to Providence typically will take 3 hours and 24 minutes to cover the 155 mile (249 kilometer) long journey from New York Penn Station to Providence Amtrak Station.
+For business travelers or passengers short on time seeking to arrive in New York as quickly as possible, the fastest available route is provided by Amtrak Acela, with the fastest train trip from New York City to Providence covering the 155 miles (249 kilometers) in 2 hours and 52 minutes.
+Train trips from New York to Providence are busiest on a Tuesday.
+Travelers searching for a great deal on their train tickets or those that want to travel with more space and comfort might consider traveling on Sunday since that is the least traveled day of the week.

 Here are some other resources that might have the information you need